oktadev/okta-blog/_source/_posts/2017-09-25-all-new-developer-console.md

 type: awareness
 ---

-> :warning: This blog post was written in 2017.
+> WARNING: This blog post was written in 2017.
 It is out of date.
 Okta no longer provides a developer-centric admin console.
 Instead, all administrators use the same admin console for configuring Okta.